dotnet/docs-maui/docs/migration/uwp-projects.md

 ## Remove files

-The following files, that are present in Xamarin.Forms UWP projects, don't exist in WinUI 3 projects:
+The following files, which are present in Xamarin.Forms UWP projects, don't exist in WinUI 3 projects:

 - *MainPage.xaml* and *MainPage.xaml.cs*
 - *AssemblyInfo.cs*
 - *Default.rd.xml*

-Therefore, any required business logic contained in these files should be moved to other files.
+Therefore, you should remove these files if you've copied them from your UWP project to your WinUI 3 project.
+Any required business logic contained in these files should be moved elsewhere.

 [!INCLUDE [AssemblyInfo changes](includes/assemblyinfo-changes.md)]